spychiatrist/lab-site/README.md

 ## Deploying the site

-Copy the contents of the `public/` directory to the `htdocs` folder for `rpal.cs.cornell.edu` on `courses2.cit.cornell.edu`.
-Generally, I run `rsync -r public/*
+Copy the contents of the `public/` directory to the `/var/www/html` directory on `rpal.cs.cornell.edu`.
+Generally, I run `rsync -r public/* rpal@rpal.cs.cornell.edu:/var/www/html` for this.
+You will need the password for the `rpal` account; see Wil, Julia, or Ross for this.
-<netid>@courses2.cit.cornell.edu:coursewww/rpal.cs.cornell.edu/htdocs/` for this.

 ## Basic editing